nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Scheduling interviews feature

+#### What is this feature about?
+The `AddScheduleCommand`, `EditScheduleCommand`, `DeleteScheduleCommand` and `ClearScheduleCommand` features allow the user to add, edit, delete or clear all interviews respectively.

+#### How is this feature implemented?
+This feature is modelled after AB3's `add`, `edit`, `delete` and `clear` commands for consistency.
+Interview objects created upon the `schedule add` command are contained in a `UniqueInterviewList` object and exposed to outsiders as an unmodifiable `ObservableList<Interview>`.

+#### Why is this feature implemented as such?
+* **Alternative 1 (Current Choice)**: Newly created interviews are added to a list of interviews, and each interview object contains its corresponding `Candidate`.
+    * Pros: No need to iterate through every candidate to initialise the interview schedule.
+Better performanece when editing or deleting interviews by index in the interview schedule.
+    * Cons: Editing a `Candidate` attribute requires an update to their corresponding `Interview`'s `Candidate` object.
+* Alternative 2: Every candidate has an `Interview` attribute, initialised to null.
+When a candidate is scheduled for an interview, the newly created interview is assigned to be the candidate's `Interview` attribute.
+    * Pros: Editing a `Candidate` attribute does not affect their `Interview` attribute.
+    * Cons: Interview schedule has to iterate through every candidate to search for existing interviews during initialisation.
+  Editing or deleting interviews by index from the interview schedule would require further iterations through the candidate list to find the target interview.

+#### UML Diagram
-Below is a simplified sequence diagram showing how a `AddScheduleCommand` is parsed under the `Logic` component when a user adds an interview to the schedule.
-Note that all four schedule commands `add`. `delete`, `edit` and `clear` follow a similar structure.
+Below is a simplified sequence diagram showing how an `AddScheduleCommand` is parsed under the `Logic` component when a user adds an interview to the schedule.
+Note that all four schedule commands `AddScheduleCommand`, `EditScheduleCommand`, `DeleteScheduleCommand` and `ClearScheduleCommand` follow a similar structure.

 <img src="images/ScheduleLogicDiagram.png"/>

-Below is a sequence diagram and explanation of how the `AddScheduleCommand` is executed.
+Below is another sequence diagram with a more in depth view of how the `AddScheduleCommand` is executed after parsing.

 <img src="images/AddScheduleSequenceDiagram.png"/>

+Explanation of sequence when a `AddScheduleCommand` is called.

 **Step 1.** The user executes the command `schedule add candidate/1 at/24-05-2022`.